 - Show the child the story.
-If she can read fluently and with ease, then mark her as a child who can read a story. - If she is unable to read the story fluently and stops a lot, mark her as a child who is at the paragraph - Those children who can easily read story should be tested for bonus question 1 and bonus question 2.
-This assesses students for their comprehension skills.
-Mark yes if she/he answers them correctly and vice versa.
+If s/he can read fluently and with ease, then mark her/him as a child who can read a story. - If she is unable to read the story fluently and stops a lot, mark her/him as a child who is at the paragraph level.

-If she cannot correctly read at least 4 out of 5 words she chooses, then show her the list of letters.
+If s/he cannot correctly read at least 4 out of 5 words she chooses, then show her/him the list of letters.